usdot-fhwa-OPS/V2X-Hub/README.md

 ## Release Notes
 The current version and release history of the V2X Hub software platform can be found here: [Release Notes](<docs/Release_notes.md>)

+> [!WARNING]
+> For users looking for the Message Validation Tool, it was moved into the independent [message-validation-tool](https://github.com/usdot-fhwa-stol/message-validation-tool) repository after release 7.11.1.

 ## License information
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.